Large deviations for the 3D dimer model

 \begin{thm} If $(R,b)$ is semi-flexible, then there is a unique $\Ent$ maximizer in $AF(R,b)$. \end{thm}

-\begin{rem} We do not know of an example of a three-dimensional region $R\subset \m R^3$ with boundary value $b$ such that $(R,b)$ is rigid, so we do not know of an example in our context where the maximizer is not unique.
+\begin{rem} We do not know of an example of a three-dimensional region $R\subset \m R^3$ with boundary value $b$ such that the entropy maximizer for $(R,b)$ is not unique.
 However see Problem \ref{prob: region with non unique max}, which includes a two-dimensional, non-planar example where the maximizer is not unique. \end{rem}

 To prove Theorem \ref{thm: unique maximizer}, we show that an equivalent definition of $(R,b)$ {semi-flexible} is that $b$ has an extension $f_0$ valued in $\mc O\setminus \mc E$ on $\text{Int}(R)$ (Lemma \ref{lem: nonwhere edge extension}).
 After that, the key step is to show that if a maximizer takes values in $\mc E$, we can perturb it by $f_0$ to get a flow which does not take edge values and has more entropy (Lemma \ref{lem: Gorin}).
 In particular we have the corollary that even if uniqueness fails for $(R,b)$, it holds if $b$ is replaced by (say) $.999b$. \begin{cor} Given any boundary asymptotic flow $b$ on $R$ and any $\delta\in (0,1)$ there is a unique entropy maximizer in $AF(R, \delta b)$. \end{cor} \begin{rem} It is also not hard to see directly that $(R,\delta b)$ is semi-flexible, and in fact flexible, see Definition \ref{def:fully_flexible} and Remark \ref{rem:aztec_is_flexible}. \end{rem}